ngdzu/dzutech/README.md

  - Manage the site title, meta description, logo upload, and home button style from the **Site metadata** card to control tabs, SEO snippets, and branding
 - Navigate to `https://dzutech.com/admin` (or `http://localhost:5173/admin` if you override the origin for local work) to edit core profile fields
 - Use the **Manage blogs** shortcut to review all posts, jump into edits, or create new entries
+- Blog tags render as clickable chips that route to a dedicated tag view, making it easy to audit related posts
 - Changes persist in PostgreSQL via the API and immediately update the public landing page
 - Use the **Restore defaults** button to repopulate the seeded profile data across the stack
 - When using the logo home button, supply meaningful alt text so the header stays accessible for screen readers